San Jose shooting leaves 8 dead, deceased suspect identified; White House monitoring rail yard incident

 Santa Clara County Sheriff’s spokesman Deputy Russell Davis said several explosive devices were found inside a building at the VTA control center.
 A bomb squad is at the scene and there is no present danger to the community, he said.

-An investigation is also underway of an arson at what is believed to be the nearby home of the suspect.
+An investigation is also underway of an arson fire at what is believed to be the nearby home of the suspect.
 FBI agents and the San Jose Fire Department were at the second scene.
 Authorities say the house caught fire before the shooting at the VTA.

 CALIFORNIA FAMILY MEMBERS HOLD VIGIL FOR BOY, 6, SHOT DEAD IN APPARENT ROAD-RAGE INCIDENT